AxelFurlanF/amperion_task/README.md

 - Provides a Jupyter notebook for data visualization

 ## Extra Features
-- CI/CD using Github Actions
+- CI/CD using Github Actions for unit testing and linting
 - Unit testing on `tomorrow_app/tests`, you can see working tests in the Actions section of this repo.
 - Dependency installation using `uv`.
 A new lightweight and fast package manager.